Connectedness

 Proof:

-continuous image of a compact set is compact:
+continuous image of a compact metric space is compact.

 extreme value theorem.